 Some people with COVID-19 have reported developing pink eye, among other allergy symptoms.2 Conjunctivitis may be either allergic or viral.

 Allergic conjunctivitis usually affects both eyes, which may feel itchy and burn.
 The eyes may also appear puffy.
-Typically, other symptoms are also present with allergic conjunctivitis like sneezing and a runny nose.2
+Typically, other symptoms, like sneezing and a runny nose, are also present with allergic conjunctivitis.2

-It’s recommended that you talk to a doctor if you have pink eye in combination with any of the above COVID-19 symptoms.
-Many of the common COVID-19 symptoms, like fever and chills, are not generally associated with allergies.
+Talk to a doctor if you have pink eye in combination with any of the above COVID-19 symptoms.
+Many common COVID-19 symptoms, like fever and chills, are not generally associated with allergies.

 Other Eye Conditions Associated With Coronavirus

-COVID-19 can affect your whole body, ranging from mild symptoms to severe ones.
-There’s a long list of potential coronavirus symptoms, including eye symptoms that are similar to eye allergy symptoms.
+COVID-19 can affect your whole body with mild to severe symptoms.
+Some coronavirus symptoms include eye-related symptoms similar to allergy symptoms.

 Can You Contract/Spread COVID-19 Through Your Eyes?